kenhalbert/javascript-buddhabrot/readme.md

-## Overview
+# JavaScriptBuddhabrot

-Generates a buddhabrot image on an HTML5 canvas.
-The mandlebrot set algorithm is parallelized using web workers to speed up generation.
+Renders a buddhabrot image on an HTML5 canvas.
+The Mandlebrot set algorithm is parallelized using web workers to speed up generation.

 With the default settings, you should let the renderer run for ten to fifteen minutes to get a high-quality image.